MattMcMullan/Timberborn-Mapper/README.md

 - Run `python mapper --help` to see instructions on how to use it.

 ## Binary version (Windows)
-- Open command promt (or powershell) and cd to the folder with executable.
+- Open command promt (or powershell) and `cd` ("change directory" command) to the folder with executable.
 - Run `TimberbornMapper.exe --help` to see instructions on how to use it.

 You can also just drag-n-drop height map image or spec file onto executable's icon or it's links.
 But can't set options directly this way.